hrvthzslt/personal-site/content/posts/ender-magnolia-and-hugo-shortcodes/index.md

 title = 'Ender Magnolia, GIFs and Hugo Shortcodes'
 +++

 I've never written anything specifically about video games before, but recently I played through a game called **Ender Magnolia**, and I wanted to share two cool examples of how the mechanics can elevate each other.
-As you can see, I did not do that...
+As you can see, I did not do that right away...

 <!--more-->